Deus Ex (video game): Release

 During production, the game was originally planned for a release around Christmas 1998, but was repeatedly pushed back due to production problems.
 By mid-1998, the title had become Deus Ex, taken from the phrase "deus ex machina" originating in ancient theater and typically meaning an unexpected person or figure resolving a situation without warning.
 Spector described the title as a multilayered wordplay on the story's themes, the difficulties of game plots, the concept of a computer game, and a "self-referential" acceptance of trying one's best to resolve affairs.
 The game was shown off at the 1998 European Computer Trade Show, and first previewed at E3 1999.
 As part of the marketing, the team created an authentic-looking website for UNATCO and linked it to pre-existing government websites; excessive traffic from the UNATCO page caused one of those websites to crash, prompting a call from that agency's lawyers.

-Deus Ex was published by Eidos Interactive during 2000 on Microsoft Windows; June 23 in North America, July 27 in Australia, and the United Kingdom on August 4, 2000.
-The game was supported after release with software patches to resolve framerate issues with Direct3D, and introduce the multiplayer mode.
+Eidos Interactive published Deus Ex for Microsoft Windows in 2000, with the final release date varying based on location: June 23 in North America, July 27 in Australia, and August 4 in the United Kingdom.
+The game was supported after release with software patches to resolve framerate issues with Direct3D, and introduce multiplayer mode.
 A Game of the Year edition was released on May 8, 2001, incorporating the additions and including a soundtrack CD.
 The Game of the Year edition was released through Steam on March 29, 2007.

 Versions for Mac OS and Linux operating systems were being planned during the game's production.
 The Mac OS port was in development at Westlake Interactive prior to the PC version's release.
 The Mac OS port was published in North America by Aspyr on July 13, 2000, and was patched to fix technical issues and introduce multiplayer.
 A Linux port was in development at Loki Games before the company closed down in 2002.